sunlightlabs/scout/README.md

 Each file within this directory must define an adapter class, and the filename must be the lowercase, underscored version of the class name.
 The adapter class must be defined in a `Subscriptions::Adapters` module.

+### Maintaining Scout

+It's helpful to understand a few things about keeping Scout running.

+#### Upgrading Ruby

+To upgrade the Ruby version, do the following in **each environment** Scout will run:

+1. Update rbenv and ruby-build, by visiting `$HOME/.rbenv` and `$HOME/.rbenv/plugins/ruby-build` and running `git pull` in both.
+2. Run `rbenv install [version]`, where `[version]` might be `2.1.1` or `2.2.0`.
+3. Update `.ruby-version` in the project root, to reflect the version you installed, and commit this to the repository.
+4. Activate the new Ruby version. (`rbenv global [version]` is one way to do this.)
+5. Install bundler with `gem install bundler`.
+6. Install dependencies with `bundle install --local`.

+You should also run the test suite with `rake` to make sure everything is fine!
+But you probably only need to do that in one environment.

 ### License

 Copyright (c) 2011-2013 Sunlight Foundation, [released](https://github.com/sunlightlabs/scout/blob/master/LICENSE) under the [GNU General Public License, Version 3](http://www.gnu.org/licenses/gpl-3.0.txt).